prescottcassy/Finance_Report_AI_Project/README.md

 3. POST `/analyze` with `file` (10‑K) and `analysis_files[]`; download PDF via `/download/<job_id>`.

 Notes
-- Focuses only on numeric correctness and removes common metadata lines.
+- Focuses only on numeric correctness and removes common metadata lines
-- Scanned PDFs may yield "Unclear" findings due to extraction quality.

-Files: `scripts/extract_10k.py`, `backend/10k_reader.py`, `backend/pdf_generator.py`.